deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 Besides the module file, which can be unique to the root component, the Angular 2 development team wants **all of our components to be a subset of this structure**.
 Ubiquity is the name of the game.

 We'll put all of the styles that pertain to our component in **app.component.css**.
 Sick of namespacing your styles to avoid collisions?
-Angular 2 has you covered — these styles **are scoped exclusively to their component.**
+Angular 2 has you covered — these styles **are scoped exclusively to its component.**

 All of our unit tests for the component will live in **app.component.spec.ts**.
-We'll dive into testing a little later, but for now, just know that Angular 2 natively supports the Jasmine testing-framework.
+We'll dive into testing a little later, but for now, just know that Angular 2 natively supports the Jasmine testing framework.

 With **app.component.html**, we see an Angular template once again: